tamu-edu/it-cloud-docs/src/cps/email/faq.md

 Google provides Postmaster Tools to help deliver essential insights into important metrics that can identify problem areas in email sending practices.
 More information can be found under [Monitoring and Tools](./tools.md).

 At this time other third party mailers like Yahoo and Apple do not provide their own version of Google's Postmaster Tools.

-## Where can I learn more about Texas A&M's email policies?

-- point them to documented email policies